Sourdough Whole Wheat Challah Bread feels like a wholesome but decadent treat, and is a great recipe for freshly milled whole wheat.

-Once I began using freshly milled whole wheat, I was excited to see how it would transform a recent family favorite: challah bread.
+Once I began using freshly milled whole wheat with my mockmill, I was excited to see how it would transform a family favorite: challah bread.

 The moisture of the starter, the water, oil, and honey absorb into the whole wheat flour beautifully where the flavor is intensified by the long fermentation so that it is retained during the baking process.

 In this post, learn how to make it, information about using fresh whole wheat, and why sourdough and whole wheat are a perfect combination.

 The word challah means “bread” in Hebrew, but it often refers to bread used for religious or ceremonial purposes.

 A portion of the challah is set aside in observance to the Law.

 For the weekly sabbath or shabbat, two loaves are baked because when the people of Israel received manna from God they received a double portion on the day before the sabbath so they could eat the second portion and rest on that day.